bcgov/namex/solr/trademarks/trademarks.md

 #### Room for improvement
 1. Proper logging would be nice
 1. Perhaps its better to read from the zip than unzip them all
-1. The hokey JUMP functionality would be nice if it has min and max application (filename) values
+1. The hokey JUMP functionality would be nice if it had min and max application (filename) values
 1. The matches.sort() call is a NOP, it needs to sort numerically
 1. If solr_loader is converting string to JSON and then back to string, then prevent that
+1. The solr_loader should be multi-threaded to decrease the load time